padok-team/burrito/docs/contents/usage/README.md

     namespace: burrito
 ```

-But in the following case, no `tolerations` or `nodeSelector` will be used for the runner pods:
+In the following case, `tolerations` and `nodeSelector` will be merged:

 ```yaml
 apiVersion: config.terraform.padok.cloud/v1alpha1